hyperledger-archives/sawtooth-core/source/sawtooth_developers_guide/architecture_overview.rst

 ======================================

-As mentioned above, the creation of new classes in the conceptual ‘ledger’ layer allows for the addition of transaction families.
+As mentioned above, the creation of new classes in the conceptual 'ledger' layer allows for the addition of transaction families.
 Via a message handling and dispatch model, new transaction families can register themselves with the underlying journal consensus and global store mechanisms to allow for arbitrary callbacks on message arrival